metosin/lein-simulflow/README.md

 ## NOTES

-- Might be this feature should be built into Leinigen and plugins would implement some API to provide long running tasks.
+- Might be this feature should be built into Leiningen and plugins would implement some API to provide long running tasks.
+- If we are already running all tasks on project JVM, we might as well run them from repl...
 - Not sure if this best implemented as lein plugin. `project.clj` is already quite complicated has too much "config magic".
   - I think the situation is similar to [Grunt JS Task Runner](http://gruntjs.com/)